sstrucel/sstrucel.github.io/_posts/2022-04-03-arduino-wavetable-synthesizer.md

 tags: [project, music, C#, C++]
 ---

-**What:** This project is a wavetable synthesizer I built as part of my master of engineeering degree
+This project is a wavetable synthesizer I built as part of my master of engineeering degree at McMaster University

 **When:** 2014